meltano/meltano/docs/src/docs/getting-started.md

 meltano elt tap-gitlab target-postgres --job_id=gitlab-to-postgres
 ```

 If everything was configured correctly, you should now see your data flow from your source into your destination!
+Check your postgres instance for the tables `warehouse.schema.commits` and `warehouse.schema.tags`.

 If the command failed, but it's not obvious how to resolve the issue, consider enabling [debug mode](/docs/command-line-interface.html#debugging) to get some more insight into what's going on behind the scenes.
 If that doesn't get you closer to a solution, learn how to [get help with your issue](/docs/getting-help.md).